jjpal/doublegreen/README.md

 # doublegreen

-Compiled list of resources for DIY products with the goal to generate a bit less waste 🌏
+Compiled list of resources for DIY products with the goal to generate less waste 🌏 and save a a bit money 💵

 #### - [Make These 69 DIY Cleaning Products For Pennies](https://www.popsugar.com/smart-living/diy-cleaning-products-28901279)